107th Wisconsin Legislature

 The One Hundred Seventh Wisconsin Legislature is the current ongoing legislative term in Wisconsin.
-It was convened on January 6, 2025, in regular session, and is scheduled to conclude on January 4, 2027, though it will likely adjourn for legislative activity in the Spring of 2026.
+It was convened on January 6, 2025, in regular session, and is scheduled to conclude on January 4, 2027, though it adjourned for legislative activity on February 20, 2026.
+The governor has called two special sessions of the legislature, both ended on May 14, 2026, without resolution: a special session to consider a constitutional amendment to ban partisan redistricting began April 14, 2026; a special session to consider a plan to spend down some of the state's budget surplus began May 13, 2026.

 This is the first legislative session after the redistricting of the Senate and Assembly according to an act of the previous session.

 Senators representing even-numbered districts are newly elected for this session and are serving the first two years of a four-year term.
 Assembly members are elected to a two-year term.
 Assembly members and even-numbered senators were elected in the general election of November 5, 2024.
 Senators representing odd-numbered districts are serving the third and fourth year of their four-year term, having been elected in the general election of November 8, 2022.

 The governor of Wisconsin during this term is Democrat Tony Evers, of Dane County, serving the second two years of his second four-year term, having won re-election in the 2022 Wisconsin gubernatorial election.
 Both the Wisconsin State Assembly and the Wisconsin Senate are led by Republicans, meaning the Legislature faces a rival party in the governor's mansion.